piandpower/MetagenomeDB/doc/api/annotations.rst

 	 'a_number': 3, 'a_boolean': True, 'a_list': [1, 2, 3]}

 .. note::
-	- The properties returned by :meth:`~objects.MutableObject.get_properties` are shown in no particular order.
+	- The properties returned by :meth:`~MetagenomeDB.Collection.get_properties` are shown in no particular order.
 	- You can notice several properties that you never annotated the sequence with, such as ``_relationships``.
 All properties that start with a ``_`` are used internally by the MetagenomeDB toolkit and cannot be directly modified by the user.

 Properties can also be directly accessed using the dictionary syntax::